Rei-SwitchBot/faq/en-us/Mini Robot Vacuum K10＋.md

 If you have any questions about these statuses or need further assistance, feel free to reach out!
 We’re here to help.

 ---
-### Does SwitchBot Robot Vacuum K10+ Pro Combo Support Matter?

-Robot Vacuum K10+ Pro Combo supports Matter in two ways:
-1. Direct Matter Compatibility
-You can use SwitchBot Robot Vacuum K10+ Pro Combo as a standalone device directly compatible with Matter.
-With this method, Hub 2 or Hub Mini Matter Enabled is not required.
-To achieve this, the following is required:
-- SwitchBot App V9.7 or newer
-- Robot Vacuum K10+ Pro Combo firmware V1.1.040 or newer
-- iOS V18.4.1 or newer

-2. Matter Integration through Hub Devices
-You can sync your K10+ Pro Combo robot with the Apple Home app or Google Home app as a secondary device using Hub 2 or Hub Mini Matter Enabled.
-If you are unable to sync the K10+ Pro Combo via Hub 2/Hub Mini Matter to Apple Home or Google Home app, try unplugging the Homepod or other home bridge and then plugging it back in before trying again.

----
 ### Troubleshooting SwitchBot Mini Robot Vacuum K10+ Suddenly Stopped Broadcasting Voice Prompts